skip to content

 Postgraduate Study

 The course enables candidates to achieve an understanding of early Insular culture as a whole, as well as specialising in aspects of particular interest, whether historical, palaeographical, literary, or linguistic.
-Training is given in scholarly methods and practices, complemented by instruction in the particular fields of the candidate's interests.
+Training is given in scholarly methods and practices, complemented by instruction in the candidate's particular fields of interest.

 Learning Outcomes